Neurocutaneous Syndromes (Phakomatoses)

 - Myelopathy: from spinal schwannomas, ependymomas, or meningiomas

 NF2 = chromosome 22 (NF “2” = 22).
-Bilateral vestibular schwannomas are pathognomonic.
+Bilateral vestibular schwannomas are the diagnostic hallmark (mosaic/segmental NF2 may lack them).
 NF2 patients do NOT get café-au-lait macules or Lisch nodules.
-A young adult with bilateral hearing loss/tinnitus + family history of brain tumors → think NF2.
+A young adult with bilateral hearing loss/tinnitus + family history of brain tumors → think NF2-related schwannomatosis.
 Posterior subcapsular cataracts may be the earliest clinical finding.

 Tuberous Sclerosis Complex (TSC)